1980s in music: Oceania

+Australia

 Australian rock band INXS achieved international success during the decade with a series of hit recordings, including the albums Listen Like Thieves (1985), Kick (1987), and the singles "Original Sin" (1984), "Need You Tonight" (1987), "Devil Inside" (1988) and "New Sensation" (1987).

-Kylie Minogue first single, "Locomotion" became a huge hit in Minogue's native Australia, spending seven weeks at number one on the Australian singles chart.
+Kylie Minogue's first single, "Locomotion", became a huge hit in Minogue's native Australia, spending seven weeks at number one on the Australian singles chart.
 The single eventually became the highest-selling Australian single of the decade.
-Throughout Europe and Asia the song also performed well on the music charts, reaching number one in Belgium, Finland, Ireland, Israel, Japan, and South Africa.
+Throughout Europe and Asia, the song also performed well on the music charts, reaching number one in Belgium, Finland, Ireland, Israel, Japan, and South Africa.

-The Australian rock band Men at Work achieved break-out success in 1981, and went on to have several hits on the international charts.
+The Australian rock band Men at Work achieved break-out success in 1981 and went on to have several hits on the international charts.

-The Church, Real Life, Opus and Midnight Oil also had some notable hits on the international charts.
+The Church, Real Life and Midnight Oil also had some notable hits on the international charts.

 Rick Springfield was well known in the early 1980s, and had several hits.

+New Zealand

 In 1980, New Zealand rock band Split Enz released their album True Colours, which became an international success.
 After the band broke up in 1984, Neil Finn, the younger brother of Tim Finn who had become Split Enz's de facto frontman after his departure in 1983, went on to form Crowded House in New Zealand in 1985.
 In 1986 Crowded House released their successful self-titled debut album, which went to number one in Australia and number three in New Zealand, as well as reaching the top ten in Canada and top 20 in the United States.
-It spawned the song "Don't Dream It's Over", which hit number one in New Zealand and Canada, number two in the United States and number eight in Australia, and has since become a pop/rock anthem in Australasia.
-Crowded House's follow up album Temple of Low Men, released in 1988, did not achieve the same success as their debut, but was still popular in the band's homelands of New Zealand and Australia...
+It spawned the song "Don't Dream It's Over", which hit number one in New Zealand and Canada, number two in the United States, and number eight in Australia, and has since become a pop/rock anthem in Australasia.
+Crowded House's follow-up album Temple of Low Men, released in 1988, did not achieve the same success as their debut but was still popular in the band's homelands of New Zealand and Australia...